Wijeyananda Dahanayake: Personal life

-Dahanayake was a simple man.
-When appointed Prime Minister, he moved into Temple Trees carrying his own things in two old suitcases from his room in the Srawasthi Mandiraya.
-He found the prime minister's bed room too large and had it partitioned.
-When he resigned from the post of prime minister following his electoral defeat, he packed his personal belongings to the same suitcase left Temple Trees to Galle.
+Dahanayake was known for his simplicity and modest lifestyle.
+Upon being appointed prime minister, he moved into Temple Trees carrying his personal belongings in just two old suitcases from his room at Srawasthi Mandiraya.
+Finding the Prime Minister’s bedroom too large for his taste, he had it partitioned to make it more modest.
+After his electoral defeat and subsequent resignation from the post of prime minister, Dahanayake once again packed his belongings into the same two suitcases and left Temple Trees for Galle.
 He remained a bachelor throughout his life.